imgulyas/SimpleTestbed/README.md

 ## How to add your own sandboxes:

-1. Implement a new sandbox class in a new file by inheriting from the Test class.
+1. Implement a new sandbox class in a new file by inheriting from the Sandbox class.
 E.g.:
-    MY_SANDBOX=class('MY_SANDBOX', Test)
+    MY_SANDBOX=class('MY_SANDBOX', Sandbox)

 2. Save it in a .lua file with matching name in the tests/ directory.
 E.g.: tests/MY_SANDBOX.lua